 By Paul Watson • August 28, 2014 Pharrell Williams performing live Provided by Headliner.
 Subscribe here.
 Pharrell Williams is one of the biggest music stars on the planet.
 His resume speaks volumes, and his recent hits “Happy” and “Get Lucky” (with Daft Punk) seem almost ingrained on the brain (well, my brain, anyway).
 His stage show is energetic, his melodies are contagious, and his live sound is smooth, full of fidelity.
 I recently met the men behind the consoles that share Pharrell’s 24/7 work ethic and help make it all happen: Kyle Hamilton and Jeremy Peters.
 Tell me about your core FOH setup, Kyle – you seem to have screens coming out of your ears…!
 Kyle Hamilton: [laughs] I have a DiGiCo SD7, four Avalon 737s, and then from my laptop I am running Logic with my DiGiGrid MGB, and that’s it.
 But yes, I do have a few screens, as there is so much going on; and you never know who’s going to make an appearance, as Pharrell is producer of the stars, so anyone could join him up there at any time.
 That’s why I choose an SD7 as my console, because everything is possible, but it’s definitely a controlled chaos situation!
 It’s quite a small band, but the way we run it is like a symphony of sound.
 If you don’t do it the way that Jeremy and I have strategically and formally laid it out… Well, it’s not gonna work!
 I bought the latest Pharrell record, G I R L, and loved it.
 It’s an eclectic mix of all sorts of genres.
 Do you have to be a fan of the music to work with it?
 KH: Definitely – you have to be attached.
 We grew up on his music, and his catalogue is so large, you have to study it.
 I mean, with any artist, you have to listen to the music, and do your homework, but I remember our first meeting with Pharrell, and he said, point blank, ‘people want to hear the record,’ so what that tells us is, we mix the record with a live feel.
 Jeremy Peters (left) and Kyle Hamilton So even if a band member might do a fill here and there, nothing deviates much from what you hear on the CD.
 There’s no doing your own thing or adding your own delays – if it’s not part of that song, you don’t do it, because he wants it true.
 When you watch him, and you see his neck start snapping, he’s in his groove.
 That’s what he does in the studio, and that’s what he does on stage.
 That’s when we know we’re doing it right!
 Jeremy, you must have your work cut out also.
 How does Pharrell like his in-ear mix?
 Jeremy Peters: What we did on this gig was both fun and amazing – I use the DiGiGrid MGB also, and Kyle and I multitracked every song every day, so when the band leaves, we come back, and since he’s so serious about the record, we took the live elements and the non-live elements, and did an A-B test with the record, and made them perfect, so when Pharrell hears Kyle’s FOH mix, it’s the record – he’s also hearing those live nuances, which he’s OK with, but he’s getting the record.
 He feels like he’s in a studio, but with a live feel.
 He’s not one of those artists that wants more vocal here, less of that here, and so on; he wants to hear the whole mix, and rock out.
 He wants consistency, and he wants people to get it – this thing that he worked so hard to produce.
 He already made it right, so you don’t have to re-engineer it to make it right again.
 Kyle, are you using the processing from inside the console at FOH?
 KH: Yeah.
 If you think about it, everything that Pharrell’s done has been recorded and mixed using Waves, so I am already getting that true sound, so why re-invent the wheel?
 There’s no need to try and get a nice round drum sound and augment it, as it’s already there, so I just use some nice reverbs from the console.
 For the Auditorium Stravinsky here, I don’t want it too dry, so I add a little reverb, but only a little.
 There’s no need to over-process the music, because once again, you’re changing his vision – and it’s not about my vision, it’s about translating his vision to the stage.
 JP: I use Waves a lot, but like Kyle says, you don’t have to process what’s already good, so I use it for effects: my reverbs on the background vocals, and on Pharrell’s vocal, too.
 I use the Waves kit to complement the sounds, give them a little bit extra here and there, but I never go overboard with it.
 Because I also work from an SD7, I have the luxury of quality dynamic processing and multiband compression, so I can take that from the desk, then use Waves for effects—it’s a great combination.
 What’s the vocal chain for Pharrell?
 KH: It’s a real simple chain, actually.
 I go through an Avalon 737, and straight into the desk, where I do my EQs and compression.
 Less is more, really, as that way, you’re keeping true to his sound.
 Any effects that we use on his voice, we’ve already done in Pro Tools and married to the desk, so we always guarantee a consistent show.
 Whether we do the smallest backyard boogie or the biggest stadium, we always have the same consistent audio sound.
 Read the rest of this post 1 2 3 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Concerts Consoles Engineer Interviews Monitors Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Concerts Consoles Engineer Interviews Monitors Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.